Jaykixx/Foosball/ReadME.md

 - Scoring on resting ball with obstacles (White Keeper + Stationary Opponents)
 - Keeper vs. Keeper with Self Play
 - Full Game with Self Play
+- Mixed Self Play (Each table has a random setup with 1-4 White Rods and 0-4 Black Rods.)

+NOTE: This project includes a physical interface to the system built at TU Darmstadt.
+To reduce unnecessary dependencies a separate branch has been included which only contains simulation related files.
+Please use the corresponding branch "main_sim_only" set as default.

 ## Installation
 Please follow the installation instructions for [OmniIsaacGymEnvs](https://github.com/isaac-sim/OmniIsaacGymEnvs/tree/release/4.0.0) to set up the base environment.